Buffalo woman charged with murder in her grandmother's death

 A Buffalo woman pleaded guilty Wednesday in Erie County Court to two counts of criminal possession of a firearm while an investigation into the fatal shooting of her grandmother continues, according to the Erie County District Attorney's Office.

-She pleaded guilty Nov.
-2 to two counts of criminal possession of a firearm, class E felonies, and was sentenced in January to five years probation on the gun charges by Erie County Court Judge Kenneth Case.
+Harris pleaded guilty Nov.
+2 to two counts of criminal possession of a firearm, class E felonies.
+She was sentenced in January to five years probation on the gun charges by Erie County Court Judge Kenneth Case while the investigation into Jones' killing continued.

+Flynn said Harris wasn't charged in the death of her grandmother until now because the investigation took time and, further, because for strategic purposes that he would not elaborate on he sought to resolve the gun charges before bringing the homicide case to a grand jury.

+He also said he couldn't comment on a motive for the slaying.
+Flynn said he believes Harris was of sound mind at the time of the shooting but added her defense team is welcome to raise the issue of her competency later during the legal process.

+"I want justice to happen, obviously, in this matter," he said.
+"But I want to be fair, as well.
+And, right now, I have no reason not to go forward."

-No date for a return to court has been set on the murder charge.
+No date for a return to court has been set on the latest charge.

 Prosecutors had asked State Supreme Court Justice M. William Boller to order Harris be taken into custody or to require her to post bail.

-Instead, he released her on her own recognizance because she already is under supervision through the previous probation sentence, said Kait Munro, the spokeswoman for District Attorney John Flynn.
+Instead, he released her on her own recognizance because she already is under supervision through the previous probation sentence, according to the District Attorney's Office.
+Harris faces up to 25 years in prison if she is convicted of second-degree murder.